williamwdev/sql-reference-guide/README.md

 - `SELECT DISTINCT` returns unique entries (no duplication)
 - `GROUP BY` allows us to split up the dataset and apply aggregate functions within each group, resulting in one row per group
 - `HAVING` is useful for filtering result of grouping and aggregration
+- `JOINS` are used to create an augmented table because the original didn't contain the information we needed

 ## Additional Resources